-PVC pressure pipe may be used in construction of 2-inch or 4-inch water mains to be taken over and maintained by City of Bloomington Utilities.
-In such case the 2-inch pipe shall be SDR-21 (PR200), and the 4-inch pipe may be either SDR-21 (PR200) or C900 (DR-14).
-All service lines connecting to 2-inch PVC mains shall be 1-inch type K copper and shall connect by means of a self-tapping unit with compression connector outlet.
+PVC pressure pipe for 2-inch water mains shall be SDR-21 (PR200), and 4-inch PVC pipe may be either SDR-21 (PR200) or C900 (DR-14).
+All service connections to a 2" PVC main shall connect by means of a self-tapping unit with compression connector outlet (per manufacturer instructions).
 Self-tapping unit shall be FastTap, as manufactured by Continental Industries, Inc. (www.conind.com) or pre-approved equal.
-Meter setup shall be in conformance with City of Bloomington Utilities Standard Detail Number 15.
+Meter setups from a 2" PVC main shall be in conformance with City of Bloomington Utilities Standard Detail Number 15.
+Locate wire required on all nonmetallic pipe accessible for line locating (see 4.4.4.1.2.1. below).

-Both SDR-21 and C900 shall have a cell classification of 12454-A or 12454-B according to ASTM D1784.
-The minimum allowable material shall be PVC 1120.
-SDR-21 shall be PR200 and conform to ASTM D2241 and D3139.
-C900 shall be DR=14, 200 psi.
+The minimum SDR-21 allowable material shall be shall be PR200 and conform to ASTM D2241 and D3139 and C900 shall be DR=14.
 Both types shall have push-on joints.
-Solvent cement joints will not be allowed.
+Solvent cement joints will not be allowed for PVC.
 All fittings shall be of the type and material recommended by the manufacturer.
-Elastomeric gaskets shall be manufactured to conform with ASTM F477.
+Elastomeric gaskets shall be manufactured to conform to ASTM F-477.

 4.4.4.1.2.1.
 LOCATOR WIRE AND SIGNS.
-A #10 insulated solid copper wire or #12 AWG HS-CCS high strength copper clad steel insulated locate wire shall be wrapped around all nonmetallic pipe so that one revolution is made at least every pipe joint.
-Splices are to be made with an approved connector, and are to be suitably protected against corrosion.
+A #12 AWG HS-CCS high strength copper clad steel insulated locate wire shall be laid on top of the pipe.
+Splices are to be made with an approved connector, such as Snake Bite (corrosion proof wire connectors) by Copperhead Industries or a preapproved equal to suitably protect against corrosion.
+Locate wire on stubs need to be extended up and fixed or stapled to the stub marker post.

-Where the main is laid off the road, the wire is to be brought to the surface approximately every 500 feet to a valve box or air valve vault, and sign post.
-Where the main is laid in the street, the wire is to be brought into a valve box approximately every 500 feet.
+Where the main is laid off the road, the wire is to be brought to the surface approximately every 500 feet to a valve box or air valve vault, and/or sign post.
+Where the main is laid in the street, the wire is to be brought into a valve box approximately every 500 feet or meter pit.
 Sign post shall be furnished by the Utilities Department; valve boxes to be furnished by Contractor.